JoshdfG/starknet_address_checker/README.md

 # Starknet Wallet Checker

-A TypeScript library to detect Starknet smart wallet from deployed smart contracts and validate Starknet addresses.
+A TypeScript library used to distinguish between starknet smart wallets and deployed smart contracts and validate Starknet addresses.

 # Features